 Based on the information contained on your Certificate of Release or Discharge from Active Duty (DD Form 214), it appears that you submitted a voluntary written request for an Other Than Honorable (OTH) discharge for separation in lieu of trial (SILT) by court-martial.
 In the absence of evidence to contrary, it is presumed that prior to submitting this voluntary discharge request, you would have conferred with a qualified military lawyer, been advised of your rights, and warned of the probable adverse consequences of accepting such a discharge.
 As part of this discharge request, you would have acknowledged that your characterization of service upon discharge would be an OTH.
-Additionally, the Board observed that your DD Form 214 documents lost time during your service from 2 August 1999 to 4 January 2001.
+The Board observed that your DD Form 214 documents lost time during your service from 27 December 1989 to 9 January 1990 and 21 May 1990 to 26 May 1998.

 Unfortunately, the documents pertinent to your administrative separation are not in your official military personnel file (OMPF).
 Notwithstanding, the Board relies on a presumption of regularity to support the official actions of public officers and, in the absence of substantial evidence to the contrary, will presume that they have properly discharged their official duties.
-Your DD Form 214, reveals that you were separated from the Navy on 9 February 2001 with an Other Than Honorable (OTH) characterization of service, your narrative reason for separation is "Separation in Lieu of Trial by Court Martial," your separation code is "KFS," and your reenlistment code is "RE-4."
+Your DD Form 214 reveals that you were separated from the Navy on 5 June 1998 with an Other Than Honorable (OTH) characterization of service, your narrative reason for separation is "In Lieu of Trial by Court Martial," your separation code is "KFS," and your reenlistment code is "RE-4."